Radiologist Copilot: An Agentic Framework Orchestrating Specialized Tools for Reliable Radiology Reporting: Experiments and Results

 \subsection{Experimental Results}

-To comprehensively evaluate the effectiveness of Radiologist Copilot, we perform both agent-level evaluations of the agentic tools and task-level evaluations of liver radiology reporting, along with ablation studies on its core components.
+To comprehensively evaluate the effectiveness of Radiologist Copilot, we perform both agent-level evaluations of the agentic framework and task-level evaluations of liver radiology reporting, along with ablation studies on its core components.